 This means that you’ll need to look for other signs that your cat enjoys being tickled.
 According to Animology, these include:

 - Purring.
-Just remember, purring could also mean that your cat is in pain.
+This could also mean that your cat is in pain.

 - Happy vocalizations, such as short, sharp chirps.
 If your cat releases an elongated meow, this likely means, “get off.”

-- Kneading at your clothing between tickles, or with other paws.
-Kneading is a classic sign of feline contentment.
+- Kneading at your clothing between tickles or with other paws.

-- Twitching their tail.
-This must not be confused with swishing their tail from side to side.
+- Twitching her tail.
+This must not be confused with swishing the tail from side to side.
 The latter is a warning sign of agitation.
 The former means your cat is having fun.

 Why Does My Cat Let Me Touch Its Paws?

-Be aware, however.
-Your pet can – and probably will – change their mind at a moment’s notice.
-Don’t be surprised if your cat withdraws their paw and acts as though you attacked them.
+Be your pet can change their mind at a moment’s notice.
+Don’t be surprised if your cat withdraws her paw and acts as though you attacked her.
+It isn’t in her nature to allow herself to remain vulnerable for too long.
+Feline survival instinct is too strong for that to happen.

 Do Cats Like Having Their Paws Massaged?